 WXtoIMG has lots of features you might want that noaa-apt does not have, for example false-color images, live decoding or map overlay.
 Anyways, the quality of the black and white image should be the same.

-If you get some kind of error or bad result don't hesitate to open a Issue or to send me an email.
-Also I'm not a native english speaker so please correct me.
+If you get some kind of error or bad result open a Issue or send me an email.
+Also I'm not a native english speaker so please let me know where I made mistakes.
 Both the code and the website is on the GitHub repository.